JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     from the base implementation, which translates the patterns into seeks and contiguous reads/writes, which probably is very slow.
     The File adaptor is built on the JavaGAT RandomAccessFile.
 Unfortunately, currently only a local adaptor is available for that.
+If a RandomAccessFile cannot be used, the adaptor creates a FileInputStream or FileOutputStream and uses their methods to implement its own.
+BUT: FileInputStream only supports forward seeks, and FileOutputStream does not support seeks at all.
     Permissions are not implemented.
     FileInputStream and FileOutputStream are built in top of the corresponding JavaGAT versions, for which several adaptors are available.